Skip to Content

 Key Learnings

-A Neighbors Bank Mortgage Refinance Study found that most 2025 buyers would need a rate decrease of at least -0.75 points before they would see significant savings from refinancing.
+A Neighbors Bank Mortgage Refinance Study finds that most 2025 buyers would need a rate decrease of at least -0.75 points before they see significant savings from refinancing.

-As a result, many 2025 buyers have accepted the reality of current rates, with plans to refinance when rates drop.
-However, a study conducted by Neighbors Bank found that most 2025 buyers will need a -0.75 rate decrease before they can see substantial savings from a refinance and break even under three years.
-When examining government-backed mortgage refinance scenarios, this period was sometimes extended up to twice as long compared to those with conventional loans.
+Many buyers who closed on a home before September 2025 locked in around 7% with the motto, “date the rate, marry the house,” intending to refinance once rates dropped.
+However, a study conducted by Neighbors Bank found that most 2025 buyers need a -0.75 rate decrease before they would see substantial savings from a refinance and break-even under three years.

 Note: These scenarios are for example purposes, to showcase possible costs and savings for a consumer who refinances their mortgage.
 Please see our methodology for more information.